Ladan and Laleh Bijani: Biography

-Laden and Laleh Bijani were born in Firuzabad, a city in southwest Iran, to Dadollah Bijani and Maryam Safari, members of a farming family from the nearby Lohrasb village.
+Laden and Laleh Bijani were born on 17 January 1974, in Firuzabad, a city in southwest Iran, to Dadollah Bijani and Maryam Safari, members of a farming family from the nearby Lohrasb village.
 The Bijani twins were lost in a hospital in 1979 after the doctors responsible for them had to suddenly leave for the United States during the revolution in Iran.
 The Bijanis' parents did not find the twins again until several years later in the city of Karaj near Tehran, where Alireza Safaian had adopted them.
 While in his custody, Safaian attempted to protect the twins by sequestering them from the world as best as he could.
 In 1996, after years of searching, the twins' biological parents finally tracked them down and made contact.
 In their early twenties, the twins lived on their own in an apartment while attending law school.

 Ladan wanted to be a lawyer, while Laleh wished to become a journalist; in the end, they settled on Ladan's choice.
 They studied law for four years at Tehran University.
 Most other personal decisions also had to meet each other's approval.
 For these and other reasons, the twins had wanted to be separated since they were children.
 Laleh hoped that she could then move to Tehran, the capital city of Iran, to study journalism, while Ladan wanted to continue with graduate studies in law and then move to Shiraz.

 In addition, the twins had different hobbies.
 While Laleh liked to, among other things, play computer games, Ladan preferred computer programming.
 Ladan also described Laleh as more introverted and herself as quite talkative.